top of page

 GCSE Japanese Speaking Examiner

-Finding a speaking examiner is important for candidates who have studied Japanese outside of their schools.
-Usually, speaking tests are held at the school where the student attends, so it is best if a local Japanese teacher can help.
-This page provides information I have gathered from the official websites, my own experiences and networking/training events.
+Finding a speaking examiner is important for candidates who have studied Japanese outside of school.
+Since speaking tests are usually held at the student's school, it is ideal if a local Japanese teacher can assist.
+This page provides support for potential speaking examiners, based on official sources, my own experiences, and networking and training events.
 Please note that I am a private tutor, not a school teacher.

 What's GCSE Speaking Test?